 - Communicate regularly and as scheduled with the project team

-- Create full custom designs using a design system, with a basic understanding of the underlying frontend code
+- Create full custom designs using a design system, with a basic understanding of the underlying frontend code (you don’t need to be an HTML/CSS expert)

 - Conduct internal presentations and attend internal critiques/reviews